mdcatapult/COSHH-UI/README.md

 The CI stage `publish-ui` runs on `development` and other branches and uses `Dockerfile-dev` which runs `ng build --configuration=development`.
 Change things like `PROD_CLIENT_ORIGIN_URL` in the gitlab repo via `settings>CI/CD>Variables` to whatever Auth0 settings the app needs to use.

+### Architecture
+The main page including the table and nav bar is in the coshh component.
+This subscribes to `filteredChemicals$` in the chemicals service, which is the single source of truth where the chemicals retrieved from the API are stored in state and filtered.

+There are separate components for adding, cloning, editing and scanning chemicals, all of which use the chemical dialog component.

+The data service contains API calls and functions which return specific fields from the filtered chemicals list.

+The expiry service contains functions which determine the expiry status of chemicals and set the background colour of the chemicals (used in the expiry column) accordingly.

+The save service contains functions to print and save the table.

+The hazard service contains functions retrieving the hazard icons for a particular hazard and updating the hazards and retrieving a hazard list for a particular chemical (hazards are stored in a separate table in the database).

 ### Attributions

 <a href="https://www.flaticon.com/free-icons/flammable" title="flammable icons">Flammable icons created by Freepik - Flaticon</a>